systemd/mkosi/mkosi.md

   such a directory does not exist, all output artifacts are placed adjacent to the output image file.

+`--workspace-dir=`

+: Path to a directory where to store data required temporarily while building the image.
+This directory should have enough space to store a full OS image, though in most modes the actually used disk space is smaller.
+If not specified, and `mkosi.workspace/` exists, it is used for this purpose.
+If it doesn't exist and `$TMPDIR` is set, the specified directory is used.
+If that's not set either, `/var/tmp/` is used.
+The data in the directory is removed automatically after each build.
+It's safe to manually remove the contents of this directories should an `mkosi` invocation be aborted abnormally (for example, due to reboot/power failure).
+If the `btrfs` output modes are selected this directory must be backed by `btrfs` too.

 `--force`, `-f`

 : Replace the output file if it already exists, when building an